unravelin/ravelin-core-ios-xcframework-demo/README.md

 Before you can integrate with the Ravelin mobile SDKs for iOS, you will need to:

 * Obtain valid API keys which are available in the Ravelin dashboard in the account menu under the Developer option
-* for RavelinCore SDK, version 2 and above, note that authentication credentials are required for [Installation](#installing-the-ravelin-ios-sdk)
+* For RavelinCore, version 2 and above, note that authentication credentials are required for [Installation](#installing-the-ravelin-ios-sdk)

 If you have any questions on getting started, please ask us in your Ravelin support channel on Slack.